zestia/ember-select-box/README.md

 ### Options

 You only need to wrap the options up in with `sb.Options` if you require extra markup for styling.
-(It's useful to use as the drop-down part of a select box).
+It's useful to use as the drop-down part of a select box, which can be opened or closed.

 ```handlebars
 <sb.Options>